The western Zhou dynasty 1100-770BCE

 Duke Danfu chose Jili as his successor even though he had elder brothers.
 Although it should be added that this is now thought to have been a widespread tradition of the Zhou people rather than an indicator of deference.
 The family belonged to the Zhou clan of people living west of the Shang capital along the Wei valley - a major tributary of the Yellow River in modern day Shaanxi.
 At this time the Shang dynasty ruled over quite a small area mostly in the modern state of Henan to the east.

-He was then arrested under a claim of treason made by the Duke of Chong 崇侯 and then was imprisoned at Youli 羑里 (modern day 汤阴 in northernmost Henan).
+He was then arrested under a charge of treason made by the Duke of Chong 崇侯 and was imprisoned at Youli 羑里 (modern day 汤阴 in northernmost Henan).
 As King Wen did indeed plot to overthrow the Shang this does not seem an unreasonable action.

 There is a story that his eldest son, Bo Yikao (伯邑考), was falsely incriminated by King Zhou’s concubine Ta Chi and killed.
 Shang King Zhou then made meat balls out of his son’s flesh and fed them to Ji Chang.
 Ji Chang was aware of all these through divination; however, he could do nothing but eat it to show his submission.

 After being pardoned he was made ‘Viscount of the West’ Xi Bo 西伯 and resided at Qiyi 岐邑 (modern day Qishan 岐山, near Baoji Shaanxi).
-In the declining years of the Shang nation squabbling among nobles continued, Ji Chang acted as a mediator and also held back incursion by Quanrong ➚ raiders from the west.
+In the declining years of the Shang nation squabbling among nobles intensified, Ji Chang acted as a mediator and also held back incursion by Quanrong ➚ raiders from the north-west.

 King Wu 周武王 (d.
 1043BCE)

 Ji Fa founded the new dynasty and was proclaimed Zhou Wuwang 周武王.
 The new center of administration of the Zhou state was in the Wei valley at Hao (鎬) near modern day Xi'an and divided into three divisions Bei, Yong and Wei.
-He appointed his father-in-law, Jiang Ziya ➚ who proved a wise prime minister.
 He soon bestowed honors on his father as ‘King Wen’ (a very Confucian thing to do).

-Like his father the title ‘King Wu’ is an honorific title meaning ‘military might’.
+Like his father the title ‘King Wu’ is an honorific title which means ‘military might’.
 Together Wen and Wu represent the two instruments of government ‘culture’ and ‘military supremacy’.
 You treat your educated friends and neighbors with culture, while barbarian enemies are treated with military force.

 Duke of Zhou 周文公旦 (d.
 1032BCE)